redwarp/blog/content/image-filters/index.md

 # Getting started

-You probably already know this but your GPU (aka your Graphic Processing Unit - your graphic card if you have one) does not only render graphics, but is also capable of computing regular algorithms.
+You probably already know this, but your GPU (aka your Graphic Processing Unit - your graphics card if you have one) does not only render graphics, but is also capable of computing regular algorithms.
 Yup, you can use your GPU to calculate a fibonacci sequence if that is your fancy.

-One of the things that your GPU excel at is parallel computation, as they are optimized to render multiples pixels at once.
+One of the things that your GPU excels at is parallel computation, as they are optimized to render multiple pixels at once.

-Accessing the power of the graphic cards for computing used to be fairly complex:
+Accessing the power of the graphics cards for computing used to be fairly complex:
-* Nvidia (as always) has their own proprietary library CUDA.
+* As usual, Nvidia has its own proprietary library, CUDA.
 * OpenCL is an open source and free parallel programming API made by the Khronos group (also responsible for OpenGL and Vulkan, all the cool stuff).
 * Android implemented their own compute API, RenderScript.